ComposeCode/Hadoop-course-helper/chapter1/section1.md

 Hadoop also uses distributed storage and processing to achieve massive scalability.
 Large datasets are automatically split into smaller chunks, called blocks which are distributed across the cluster of machines.
 In addition to this, each machine commonly processes its local block of data.
 This means that processing is distributed too, potentially across hundreds of CPUs and hundreds of gigabytes of memory.

+The three V's are used to describe Big Data:
+- Volume, velocity and variety

+The three Big Data Formats:
+- Structured, semi-structured and unstructured.
+- Foe example, structured data is data stored in a relational database or data warehouse.

+The Goals of Hadoop:
+- To leverage inexpensive enterprise-grade hardware to create large clusters
+- create massively scalable clusters through distributed storage and processing

+Which type of Hadoop Cluster nodes provide resources for data processing:
+- Worker nodes

+Which Service Manages cluster CPU and memory resources?
+- YARN

+Which service manages Cluster Storage Resources?
+- HDFS

+Which framework provides a high-performance coordination service for distributed applications?
+- ZooKeeper

+Which framework provides provisioning, management and monitoring capabilities?
+- Ambari

 ## Hadoop Cluster Node Types

 Hadoop is often deployed on rack-based servers but can be deployed on Virtual Machines either on-premises or on public cloud.